log-2/log-2.github.io/README.md

-# Decentralised Finance Recsearch Group
-## Oxford-Man Institute
-## University of Oxford
+# Learning on Graphs and Geomtry @ Oxford